open-contracting/pelican-backend/docs/reference/overview.rst

 Workers are `Click <https://click.palletsprojects.com/>`__ programs that are:

 -  as stateless as possible, since messages can arrive in any order
--  as idempotent as possible, since messages can be re-delivered
+-  as idempotent as possible, since messages can be redelivered
 -  able to run in parallel, to maximize throughput

 .. _repository-structure: